shotover/shotover-proxy/docs/src/examples/redis-clustering.md

 docker-compose -f docker-compose.yml up
 ```

-When you are finished with the containers ctrl-c will shut them down.
+When you are finished with the containers <kbd>ctrl</kbd> + <kbd>c</kbd> will shut them down.

-Alternatively you could spin up a hosted redis cluster on [any cloud provider that provides it](https://www.instaclustr.com/products/managed-redis).
+Alternatively you could spin up a hosted Redis cluster on [any cloud provider that provides it](https://www.instaclustr.com/products/managed-redis).
 This more accurately reflects a real production use but will take a bit more setup.

 ## Configuration